tvlgiao/bc-supermarket-docs/docs/customization.md

 ![Edit product bought together](img/edit-product-bought-together.png)

-To find the **product ID**, edit the product, then look at the URL address box on your web browser, the number better `products/` and `/edit` is the product ID.
+To find the **product ID**, edit the product, then look at the URL address box on your web browser, the number between `products/` and `/edit` is the product ID.

 ![Find product ID](img/find-product-id.png)